-Further, in FY 2008-09, the District and Corporation boards made considerable policy decisions to fund both the rebuild of Mountain View Hospital and the purchase of the Los Gatos Hospital.
+Further, in FY 2008-09, the District and Corporation boards made considerable policy decisions: the District, to fund the rebuild of Mountain View Hospital; and the Corporation, to purchase the Los Gatos Hospital.
 To achieve these objectives, the boards also made policy decisions regarding the financing of these acquisitions with a combination of cash and debt issuance.
 If the Los Gatos Hospital purchase totaling \$53.7 million had not occurred, the Corporation would have had additional cash resources available and would have not necessarily needed to use District resources or the issuance of an additional \$50.0 million in revenue bonds.
 As already noted, the Moody's downgrade resulted in part from concern regarding the district and its entities' cash position.
 Thus, while there is not a direct expenditure of District funds on the Los Gatos Hospital purchase, there is certainly a direct impact on Corporation resources available for the purchase.